llm-bible/llm-bible.github.io/_publications/liu2017inverse.markdown

 bibkey: liu2017inverse
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1710.03370"}
-tags: ['Ethics and Bias', 'Model Architecture', 'Applications', 'Attention Mechanism']
+tags: ['Applications', 'Attention Mechanism', 'Ethics and Bias', 'Model Architecture']
 ---
 We propose the inverse problem of Visual question answering (iVQA), and explore its suitability as a benchmark for visuo-linguistic understanding.
 The